Reproductive Health Glossary

 Ovarian Reserve

-The number of small follicles (2-10mm) visible on an ultrasound during the early follicular phase of your menstrual cycle.
-AFC is a key indicator of ovarian reserve and is used in fertility assessments and menopause forecasting.
+The number of small follicles (2-10mm) visible on an ultrasound during the early part of your menstrual cycle.
+AFC provides information about ovarian reserve and is often measured during fertility assessments.

 F